Bofner/GB-RLE-Compression-from-Aseprite/README.md

 # Game Boy RLE Compression from Aseprite
  Turn Aseprite files into a run length encoding compressed .inc file using Aseprite's scripting feature

- Actual conversion from Aseprite to Game Boy data is done using boombuler's gbexport script
+ Actual conversion from Aseprite to Game Boy data is done using boombuler's gbexport script, which allows for both tiles and tile maps

  This can be found at https://github.com/boombuler/aseprite-gbexport